-Secondary dysmenorrhoea is the term used for painful periods that are due to an underlying problem or condition such as:
+Secondary dysmenorrhoea is the term used for painful periods that are due to an underlying condition such as:

 - endometriosis (the most common cause)

-- sometimes pain can be due to some types of intrauterine device (IUD) used for contraception.
+- some types of intrauterine device (IUD) used for contraception.

 Diagnosis is mostly based on history and will look at the pattern, duration and how severe the symptoms are.
-A small number need further investigations such as a laproscopy to look inside the pelvis for any sign of endometriosis or inflammation.
+A small number need further investigations, such as a laproscopy to look inside your pelvis for any sign of endometriosis or inflammation.